-Weaving Voices is a series of public events where, in partnership with the Center for Oral History at University of Hawaiʻi at Mānoa, we explore communities in transition by weaving together voices from oral history recordings together with voices from today.
+Weaving Voices was a series of public events where, in partnership with the Center for Oral History at University of Hawaiʻi at Mānoa, we explore communities in transition by weaving together voices from oral history recordings together with voices from today.
 In this powerful shared space, we listen, remember, laugh, cry, and carry forward lessons of resilience and ingenuity, connecting past, present, and futures.

 In 2020, we had three Weaving Voices events.
 We visited and shared recollections from the past with Pālama Settlement, Hawaiʻi’s political leaders, and Kahoʻolawe.
 Each shared space reminded us of the richness and strength of our Hawaiʻi communities—even in hard times, perhaps especially, we have come together and created a tapestry that connects us all in intricate, difficult, and beautiful ways.
 Keep scrolling to find out more about Pālama Settlement, our political past, and the movement to protect Kahoʻolawe.